mihaisacalianu/interview/challenge.md

 7. **Episode Detail Page**

    - Display basic episode information. - done!
-   - Show a **list of characters** featured in the episode.
+   - Show a **list of characters** featured in the episode. -done!
-   - Each character name should link to its detail page.
+   - Each character name should link to its detail page. -done!

 8. **Location Detail Page**
    - Display basic location information. - done!